Hexm3x/mt-exercise-02/README.md

 visualization.py in the root folder (which outputs a folder "Log_Perplexities_Linecharts" with 3 .png files in it - it does not look correct as I cannot interpret it.)
 Task_2_samples (with the generated text samples) - as this command generates the folder, I assume that the other folders / directory (which I made manually / replaced manually) could have been created as well, but my computer was having troubles with generating these folders as it took even longer to get the code done.

-# Download (Task 2 - run ./scripts/install_packages.sh)
+# Download (Task 2)

-pandas (pip install pandas)
+You can either run

+./scripts/install_packages.sh

+or you can download them seperately:

+pandas:

+pip install pandas

+matplotlib:

-matplotlib (pip install -U matplotlib --prefer-binary)
+pip install -U matplotlib --prefer-binary

 # Steps get to the results of task 2 (assuming that task 1 has been run before / files from task 1 exists)

 ./scripts/install_packages.sh

+./scripts/train.sh

-./scripts/train.sh (assuming that main.py is in "tools/pytorch-examples/word_language_model")
+(assuming that main.py is in "tools/pytorch-examples/word_language_model")
 Manually make a folder in "./mt-exercise-2" called "Task_2_models", put in the generated .pt files (located in "tools/pytorch-examples/word_language_model")
-Manually put the folder called "Log_Perplexities" in "./mt-exercise-2" (the folder is located in "tools/pytorch-examples/word_language_model") python3 visualization.py Log_Perplexities
+Manually put the folder called "Log_Perplexities" in "./mt-exercise-2" (the folder is located in "tools/pytorch-examples/word_language_model")

+python3 visualization.py Log_Perplexities

 ./scripts/generate.sh

-For further understanding and explainations, please look at the codes (especially main.py and visualization.py) and the .pdf file
+For further understanding and explainations, please look at the codes (especially main.py and visualization.py).